inet-framework/inet/showcases/tsn/cutthroughswitching/doc/index.rst

    :language: ini

-The default :ned:`EthernetInterface` in Ethernet switches doesn't support cut-through.
-In order to use cut-through, we replace the default interface with :ned:`EthernetCutthroughInterface`.
-Cut-through is disabled in this interface by default, thus it needs to be enabled by setting the :par:`enableCutthrough` parameter to ``true``.
+The default :ned:`LayeredEthernetInterface` in :ned:`TsnDevice` and :ned:`TsnSwitch` has cut-through disabled by default.
+In order to use
+Cut-through is enabled by setting the :par:`hasCutthroughSwitching` parameter to ``true``.

-In addition, all necessary components in the switch need to support packet streaming.
-The cut-through interface in the switches supports packet streaming by default; the default PHY layer in hosts need to be replaced with :ned:`EthernetStreamingPhyLayer`, which supports packet streaming.

 Results
 -------